-6.4 Internship Waiver
+7.4 Internship Waiver

-Students in the MS-DC program are eligible to waive the summer internship requirement given that the DC apprenticeship provides ample experience for you to earn your degree.
+Students in the MS-DC program are eligible to waive the summer internship requirement given that the DC Heinz Policy Fellowship provides ample experience for you to earn your degree.
 To request a waiver please complete the Petition for Course Exemption before the end of the summer.